 This concentration is also a strong preparation for graduate school where social science research skills are highly emphasized.

-Employment: Students have found employment in non-profit organizations working with domestic violence, the homeless and restorative justice efforts within the criminal justice system.
-Students have also started businesses with this degree in which they have provided services and products to underserved populations and venues.
+Employment: Students have found employment in non-profit organizations working with diverse populations, public health, AmeriCorps and social work.
+Students have also started businesses with this degree in which they provide services and products to underserved populations and venues.

-Graduate School: Those students pursuing graduate school have pursued degrees across a spectrum of disciplines including political science, business and public health.
+Graduate School: Those students pursuing graduate school have pursued degrees across a spectrum of disciplines including anthropology, business, education, political science, psychology, public health or social work.

 Engagement Outside the Classroom